-

 Mean Median Mode Formula

 The measurements of central tendency mean median, and mode are used to investigate the various properties of a particular collection of data.
 A measure of central tendency defines a set of data by identifying the data set’s central location as a single number.
 Students may think of it as data clustering around a middle value.
-The three most prevalent measures of central tendency in statistics are Mean, Median, and Mode.
-The optimal measure of central tendency to use is determined by the type of data students have.
+The three most prevalent measures of central tendency in statistics are mean, median, and mode.

 Mean Formula